On the ring of cooperations for real hermitian K-theory: The inductive process to calculate

 Now, we discuss the second step of our method.
-While one could analyze the algebraic Atiyah--Hirzebruch spectral sequence arising from the cellular filtration on $B_0^F(k)$, this spectral sequence becomes drastically more complicated.
+While one could analyze the algebraic Atiyah--Hirzebruch filtration on $B_0^F(k)$, the resulting spectral sequence becomes drastically more complicated.
 We will proceed in a different manner.
-After finding a formula for $\text{Ext}_{\euscr{A}(1)_F^\vee}(B_0^F(1))$, one can induct along the short exact sequences of \cref{ses bg} to compute $\text{Ext}_{\euscr{A}(1)_F^\vee}(B_0^F(k))$.
-If $k$ is even, then there is a short exact sequence
+After finding a formula for $\text{Ext}^{***}_{\euscr{A}(1)_F^\vee}(B_0^F(1))$, one can induct along the short exact sequences of \cref{ses bg} to compute $\text{Ext}^{***}_{\euscr{A}(1)_F^\vee}(B_0^F(k))$.